run-ai/docs/docs/home/components.md

 * Run:AI is installed over a Kubernetes Cluster

-* Researchers submit Machine Learning workloads via the Run:AI Command Line Interface (CLI), or directly by sending YAML files to Kubernetes.
+* Researchers submit Machine Learning workloads via the Run:AI Command-Line Interface (CLI), or directly by sending YAML files to Kubernetes.

 * Administrators monitor and set priorities via the Administrator User Interface